Unscented transform: Example

-Optimality of the unscented transform
+Optimality

 Uhlmann noted that given only the mean and covariance of an otherwise unknown probability distribution, the transformation problem is ill-defined because there is an infinite number of possible underlying distributions with the same first two moments.
 Without any a priori information or assumptions about the characteristics of the underlying distribution, any choice of distribution used to compute the transformed mean and covariance is as reasonable as any other.
 In other words, there is no choice of distribution with a given mean and covariance that is superior to that provided by the set of sigma points, therefore the unscented transform is trivially optimal.

 This general statement of optimality is of course useless for making any quantitative statements about the performance of the UT, e.g., compared to linearization; consequently he, Julier and others have performed analyses under various assumptions about the characteristics of the distribution and/or the form of the nonlinear transformation function.
 For example, if the function is differentiable, which is essential for linearization, these analyses validate the expected and empirically-corroborated superiority of the unscented transform.